-Template Version: 4 🍣 California ISO Technology Document Version: 1.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016
+Template Version: 4 California ISO Technology Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016

-ID# Business Feature Require ment Type Potential Application(s)Im pacted If any existing ULPDT, violates this rule, ISO shall reject it, and SC shall resubmit it again to comply with this rule. • Example 1: Applicability start time: 1/1/2017 Applicability end time: 12/31/2018 For analysis month of Jan, 2017: No backward-rolling limit is applicable since it cannot go 12 month in the past.
-Forward rolling limit will start 1/1/2017 and stop at 12/31/2017.
-For analysis month of February, 2017: No backward-rolling limit is applicable since it cannot go 12 month in the past.
-Forward rolling limit will start 2/1/2017 and stop at 1/31/2018.
-For analysis month of January, 2018: Backward-rolling limit will start at 2/1/2017 and end 1/31/2018.
-Forward-rolling limit will start 1/1/2018 and stop at 12/31/2018.
-For analysis month of February, 2018: No backward-rolling limit is applicable since no forward-rolling limit is applicable.
+ID# Business Feature Require ment Type Potential Application(s)Im pacted Backward-rolling limit will start at 2/1/2017 and end 1/31/2018.
+Forward--rolling limit will start 1/1/2018 and stop at 12/31/2018.
+For analysis month of FebFebruary, 2018: Backward-No backward-rolling limit will start at 3/1/2017 and end 2/28/2018is applicable since no forward-rolling limit is applicable.
 No Forward-rolling limit is applicable since it cannot go 12 month in the future.
 Note: Refer to Appendix-10 for examples on applicability dates.
-OCC- Receive Use-Limited Plan Data Template (ULPDT) Core MF BRQ51 10 System shall define and store resource use-limited ULPDT characteristics and values based on submitted use-limit plan data template (ULPDT) for resource level (existing process) and MSG configuration level (new process) UI

-Template Version: 4 California ISO Technology Document Version: 1.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016

-ID# Business Feature Require ment Type Potential Application(s)Im pacted All submitted use-plans via Use Limited Plan Data Template (ULPDT) shall follow the RDT upload and approval process, including: Backend validation (i.e. not all rules are validated via the UI) and Validation Report Compare Report Batch approval UI and client-side script Batch reject UI and client-side script Status screen shall include the ULPDT "batch" for UI upload, where the participant can confirm the ULPDT has loaded and passed validation.
+OCC- Receive Use-Limited Plan Data Template (ULPDT) Core MF BRQ51 10 System shall define and store resource use-limited characteristics and values based on submitted use-limit plan data template (ULPDT) for resource level (existing process) and MSG configuration level (new process) ULPDT UI All submitted use-plans via Use Limited Plan Data Template (ULPDT) shall follow the RDT upload and approval process, including: Backend validation (i.e. not all rules are validated via the UI) and Validation Report Compare Report Batch approval UI and client-side script Batch reject UI and client-side script Status screen shall include the ULPDT "batch" for UI upload, where the participant can confirm the ULPDT has loaded and passed validation.
 The ULPDT does not need an API.
 OCC- BRQ51 25 Timing for submitting ULPDT shall follow existing timeline that is described in Market Instruments BPM.
+Core, if not implemen ted in RSI MF ULPDT

+Template Version: 4 🍣 California ISO Technology Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016

-Core, if not implemen ted in RSI MF ULPDT Note: Hydro resources today are able to submit updated use- plans, intra-monthly.
+ID# Business Feature Require ment Type Potential Application(s)Im pacted Note: Hydro resources today are able to submit updated use- plans, intra-monthly.
 This shall still to be retained with submitting use-plans through the ULPDT.
-(Existing Process) OCC- BRQ51 System notify and allow download ULPDT for SC submitting ULPDT: Core MF ULPDT UI 45 System shall automatically notify market participants when the processing status of a resource's submitted use-limited plan is updated Market participants shall be able to download the approved plans for a range of months.
-Modifications shall be made to the new ULPDT report and report query (to accept and filter on a date range) and the associated requestor changes (to display and process the date range input parameters). b) ULPDT security requirements shall stay the same as RDT Notes: The requestor components for the date range input are available from the baseline code.
-One existing Master File report
+(Existing Process) OCC- BRQ51 45 System notify and allow download ULPDT for SC submitting ULPDT: System shall automatically notify market participants when the processing status of a resource's submitted use-limited plan is updated Market participants shall be able to download the approved plans for a range of months. a) Modifications shall be made to the new ULPDT report and report query (to accept and filter on a date range) and the associated requestor changes (to display and process the date range input parameters). b) ULPDT security requirements shall stay the same as RDT Notes: The requestor components for the date range input are available from the baseline code.
+One existing Master File report ("Resources with Approved Changes Becoming Effective") uses a date range filters.
+Core MF ULPDT UI OCC- BRQ51 40 Identify Number of Implied Starts in RDT for use in calculating SUC and TC opportunity cost adders (Start limitation type): GRDT shall be modified to add a new field for MSG resource for use-limited resources to identify the number of implied starts: This field shall be per configuration (for all configurations).
+This field is required only for all use-limited MSG resources.
+For MSG plant level, this field shall be null.
+For each MSG transition, MF shall derive the number of implied starts as follows: Max (0, [Number of Implied starts of To Configuration - Number of Implied starts of From Configuration]) Core MF RDT integration

-Template Version: 4 California ISO Technology Document Version: 1.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016
+Template Version: 4 🍣 California ISO Technology Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016